Read/post comments

 |

 Overview: In this web-based module students are introduced to cladistics, which organizes living things by common ancestry and evolutionary relationships.Author/Source: UC Museum of Paleontology Grade level: 6-8 Time: Two to four class periods.
 Teaching tips: This module was developed for high school students, but has been used successfully with middle school students as well.
-Concepts: - Through billions of years of evolution, life forms have continued to diversify in a branching pattern, from single-celled ancestors to the diversity of life on Earth today.
+Concepts: Correspondence to the Next Generation Science Standards is indicated in parentheses after each relevant concept.
+See our conceptual framework for details. - Through billions of years of evolution, life forms have continued to diversify in a branching pattern, from single-celled ancestors to the diversity of life on Earth today.

 - Scientists test their ideas using multiple lines of evidence.